AlligatorJ/Berlin-AirBnB-Analysis/README.md

 Airbnb_Berlin_Analysis.ipynb:
 Jupiter Notebook with analysis

-calendar.csv:
+Population_berlin.xlsx:
-csv file with the data of Airbnb availabilty in Berlin from insideairbnb
+XLSX file with the data of Population of Berlins neighbourhoods

 # Summary